yamenK/Java-8-Reference/README.md

 # Java-8-Reference
-This is my own refernce to new contructs and features in Java8
+This is my own refernce to the new contructs and features in java 8

 ## Interfaces and Lambda Expressions
 #### Default methods in interfaces